-The slight increase in overall incurred losses is driven primarily by an increase seen in accident year 2016.
+The slight decrease in overall incurred losses is driven primarily by accident year 2016.

 China Personal Accident and Health

 China Personal Accident and Health consists of business assumed under a 40% quota share agreement.
 Prior to 2018, the China Personal Accident and Health business was retroceded 100% to an affiliated company.
 In 2018, the reinsurance obligation between us and the affiliated company was terminated via a commutation.
 This contract was not renewed as of January 1, 2019.